 If you are developing against the AOSP

-master branch, use one
+master branch, use one of these operating

 Download previews, factory images, drivers, over-the-air (OTA) updates, and other blobs below.
 For details, see Obtaining proprietary binaries.